aboutevan/maiko-2/README.md

 ***Hot Reloading***

-Webpack build with HMR propagates changes to JS and CSS/Sass instantly without refreshing the page.
+Change JS and CSS/Sass instantly without refreshing the page.

+***Modern, modular JavaScript***

+Use the power of next generation JavaScript.
+Write JS or JSX with ES6/7, making modular architecture a breeze.

 ***Sass/Foundation***

-Write styles with Sass, with [Foundation](http://foundation.zurb.com/sites/docs/) styles integrated by default, but easily excluded in the build.
+Write Sass, with [Foundation](http://foundation.zurb.com/sites/docs/) styles integrated by default, but easily excluded in the build.
 Post-CSS Autoprefixer included.

-***Modern, modular JavaScript***

-Use the power of next generation JavaScript.
-Write JS or JSX with ES6/2015, making modular architecture a breeze.
+***Enforced Best Practices***

+Messy, anything-goes, code can be a nightmare.
+The airbnb/ESLint config encourages best practices when writing JavaScript.
+Stylelint config encourages the BEM and concentric patterns for all `.sass` files.

 ***Routing***

-Easily manage routes with [React Router](https://github.com/ReactTraining/react-router).
+Easily manage routes with [React Router](https://reacttraining.com/react-router/).

-***SEO***

-Server side rendering makes helps search engines index each page.
-[React Helmet](https://github.com/nfl/react-helmet) allows for clear, simple meta tag management.

 ***Testing***